Watford’s Troost-Ekong lauds Ivic’s communication skills | Goal.com

 “We have lots of competition and everyone is fighting to do well when they get the chance.”

-“We are a little bit disappointed to only get a point, but if you'd have said before the game we'd get a point, we'd have probably taken it,” he course.
+“We are a little bit disappointed to only get a point, but if you'd have said before the game we'd get a point, we'd have probably taken it,” he said.

 “Of course it's disappointing when you concede so late in the game and it felt a bit like a loss, but if you look back at the game, without a biased view, they had the ball a lot so a draw was probably a fair result.